oracle/python-oracledb/doc/src/api_manual/connection_pool.rst

     The ``shardingkey`` and ``supershardingkey`` parameters, if specified, are expected to be a sequence of values which will be used to identify the database shard to connect to.
-The key values can be strings, numbers, bytes or dates.
+The key values can be strings, numbers, bytes, or dates.
 See :ref:`connsharding`.

     When using the :ref:`connection pool cache <connpoolcache>`, calling :meth:`oracledb.connect()` with a ``pool_alias`` parameter is the same as